 In recent years, the United States has recorded large current account deficits -- defined as the difference between what U.S. suppliers of goods and services sell to other nations and what U.S. consumers and producers buy from other nations plus our net earnings (or payments) on our international investment position.
-This deficit totalled \$160 billion in 1987 -- roughly 3-1/2 percent of nominal U.S. GNP.
-In dollar terms this external deficit is unprecedented, and as a share of our nation's output it is high relative to our experiences since World War II.
-At the same time, many of our trading partners have recorded large current account surpluses.
+This deficit was about \$150 billion in 1987 -- roughly 3-1/2 percent of nominal U.S. GNP.
+In dollar terms this external deficit is unprecedented, and as a share of our nation's output it is the highest recorded during this century.
+At the same time, many of our trading partners have registered large current account surpluses.

-Continuation of such large external imbalances among industrial countries is likely not sustainable.
+Continuation of such large external imbalances among industrial countries is not likely to be sustainable.
 As a result, a corrective process is underway to reduce these imbalances to more manageable proportions.
-This process involves changes in relative prices, including exchange rate changes, and relative income among major trading nations.
+This process has involved changes in relative prices, including exchange rates, and relative incomes among major trading nations.

 The multilateral nature of the U.S. external imbalance deserves emphasis.
 Current account balances of all nations combined, in principle, add up to zero.
 One country cannot have a current account deficit without at least one other country having a current account surplus.
-There are other large industrial countries that have large external surpluses, large by historical standards and relative to their output.
-In 1987, Japan had an external surplus of roughly \$87 billion, or 3-1/2 percent of its GNP.
+Other major industrial countries have large external surpluses, large by historical standards and relative to their output.
+In 1987, Japan had an external surplus of nearly \$90 billion, or 3-1/2 percent of its GNP.
 Likewise, Germany recorded an external surplus of roughly \$45 billion, or 4 percent of its GNP.
-And a number of smaller, so-called Newly Industrialized Economies -- among them Taiwan and South Korea -- also have relatively large external surpluses.
+And a number of smaller, so-called Newly Industrialized Economies -- among them Taiwan and South Korea -- also have substantial external surpluses.

-These large external imbalances are the result of a process that began much earlier in this decade.
-A simple explanation for the emergence of the large U.S. current account deficit in the early 1980s is that it was the consequence of the appreciation of the U.S. dollar vis-avis other major currencies from 1980-1985.
+These external imbalances are the result of a process that began much earlier in this decade.
+A simple explanation for the emergence of the large U.S. current account deficit in the early 1980s is that it was the consequence of the appreciation of the U.S. dollar vis-a-vis other major currencies from 1980-1985.
+The more vigorous economic recovery in the United States, relative to that abroad, boosted U.S. demand for imports and reinforced the impact of the stronger dollar on the U.S. trade balance.

-The U.S. dollar appreciated from 1980 to its peak in 1985 by almost 60 percent against the currencies of the major foreign industrial countries.
+The U.S. dollar appreciated sharply from mid-1980 to its peak in early 1985 against the currencies of the major foreign industrial countries.
 The rising dollar during this period led to a decline in exports from the United States as U.S. producers were priced out of foreign markets.
-At the same time, the sharp appreciation of the dollar made foreign goods very attractive to U.S. consumers and producers, thereby leading to an increase in U.S. demand for imports.
+At the same time, the appreciation of the dollar made foreign goods very attractive to U.S. consumers and producers, thereby leading to an increase in U.S. demand for imports.